GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/what-are-pwas/index.md

 switcher, making them feel like part of the device they're installed on.

 New capabilities open up after a web app is installed.
-Keyboard shortcuts usually reserved when running in the browser, become available for use.
+Keyboard shortcuts usually reserved when running in the browser, become available.
 Progressive Web Apps can register to accept content from other applications, or to be the default application to handle different types of files.